BeamMP/BeamMP-Server/README.md

 When you make changes to the code, you only have to run step 4 again.
 ### Building for FreeBSD
-Building on FreeBSD is only supported for major release branches of FreeBSD that are currently not EOL.
-The build process is the same as with to Linux, although build dependencies can be universally installed from ports via pkg:
+Building is only supported for major release branches of FreeBSD that are currently not EOL.
+The build process is the same as on Linux, although build dependencies can be universally installed from ports via pkg:
 ```
 pkg install git cmake-core zip bash devel/ninja devel/pkgconf lua53
 ```